-The City of Corvallis is taking a big step to decrease unnecessary waste by reducing the use of single-use checkout bags in our community.
-The Corvallis City Council approved the “Single-Use Plastic Carryout Bags” Ordinance on July 2, 2012 to encourage the use of reusable bags.
-On May 6, 2013, the Council updated the Ordinance with changes to the type of bags retail establishments must charge for and the requirements for recycled content in paper bags.
+At the beginning of 2013, the City of Corvallis took a big step to decrease unnecessary waste by reducing the use of single-use checkout bags in our community.
+The Corvallis City Council approved the “Single-Use Plastic Carryout Bags” Ordinance on July 2, 2012 to encourage the use of reusable bags and on January 1, 2013, the ordinance went into effect.

 Key elements of the ordinance: